5 Nights in Turks and Caicos

 After snorkeling, we went to another small islet to check out the native iguanas and hang out at the beach.

 Note: The main island to see the iguanas is Little Water Cay, which has boardwalks and a visitor center, but you cannot venture off the boardwalks in an effort to protect the older iguanas.
 On the smaller islets, you can walk around on the beach and check out some of the younger iguanas.
 All of the iguanas are protected to try to boost the population.

 During our stop, Desiree and I had a blast trying to take photos in the waves.
 We also had time to swim and take some group photos on the beach.
 The captains caught fresh conch and showed us how to open the shell, and which parts are good to eat.
 They even fixed us conch salad for lunch!

 After our snack, we headed to a deeper spot to dock and enjoy some rum punch and diving/sliding off the boat.
 We had a lot of fun trying out different jumps and going down the slide.

 Eventually, it was time to head back to shore for the evening.
 Caicos Dream Tours provided a very fun day, with a variety of activities along with a tasty snack and rum punch.

 DAY 6: Breakfast / Beach/ Flight Home

 Like most trips, we hated to see our trip to Turks & Caicos come to an end.
-The water was some of the most clear and beautiful we have ever seen, the tours were a lot of fun, and we had a great time sharing many of the experiences with friends.
+The water was some of the most clear and beautiful we have ever seen, the tours were a lot of fun, and I had a great time sharing the experiences with friends.
 We would love to come back to Turks & Caicos again in the future.
-While we would definitely consider Seven Stars again for a trip to Grace Bay, we are also interested a more low key trip to Dragon Cay Resort on Middle Caicos or a splurge trip to Amanyara.
+While we would definitely consider Seven Stars again for a trip to Grace Bay, and I am also interested a more low key trip to Dragon Cay Resort on Middle Caicos or a splurge trip to Amanyara.